ESMValGroup/ESMValTool/README.md

 - Available recipes are located in the directory `esmvaltool/recipes`.

 #### R support
 One more step is requoired for R diagnostics.
-You should run:
+You should run the command below to install R dependencies:
 ```
 Rscript esmvaltool/R/setup.R
 ```

-If you need dependencies of your R diagostics to be added to esmvaltool, please create an issue.
+The dependencies of R diagostics should be added to `esmvaltool/R/r_requirements.txt` file.

 ### Running tests
 Go to the directory where the repository is cloned and run `./setup.py test`.
 Tests will also be run automatically by CircleCI.